AForsberg/bitlytweets/README.md

 # bitly-tweets
-Small python tool that extracts bit.ly links from twitters api using Tweepy.
+Small python tools that searches for tweets containing bitly links and expands the original URL's.

+Uses pip packages Tweepy and bitly_api.

+Looks for a file called 'conf.yml' for API authentication keys.